-The premier educational offering for leaders and emerging leaders in child support
+NCSEA U: The premier educational offering for leaders and

 NCSEA U classes are for child support managers and staff who make real-time, often crucial decisions about organization-wide operations and administrative functions.
 These individuals are the current and emerging leaders in the child support community.
 NCSEA U participants will have a unique opportunity to make important connections with colleagues and build an ongoing peer network.

 The goal of NCSEA U is to equip future child support leaders to implement innovative ideas and initiatives to meet their program’s needs and expectations.
 The course will address the initial identification and development of innovative ideas, and tips for successful planning, preparation, communication and collaboration.
 It will also cover the leadership skills that are critical to achieving goals.
 NCSEA U will address practical approaches for dealing with uncontrollable issues and perceived barriers, and ways to turn challenges into opportunities.
 Finally, the course will cover the value of meaningful progress and how to measure success.
 Each participant will have the opportunity to learn about successful initiatives that have been implemented by others, to brainstorm great ideas for improving child support programs, and to explore practical applications for implementing important new skills in the workplace.

 In response to feedback from previous NCSEA U classes, the expanded NCSEA U schedule allows participants to attend all Leadership Symposium sessions, as well as additional networking opportunities with classmates.

 Who should attend NCSEA U?

-- You are interested in participating in a series of unique learning opportunities which focus on current trends in Child Support leadership and best practices initiatives that make a transformative impact on the IV-D program;
+• You are a current or “emerging” leader in the child support community interested in current Child Support leadership trends and best practice initiatives that make a transformative impact on the IV-D program;

-- NCSEA Membership – Agency or Individual;
+• NCSEA Membership type – Agency or Individual